 Transgender Americans are facing an epidemic of violence.
 Twenty-four of them were known to be homicide victims in 2018, although the actual number is likely higher, as undoubtedly some victims were misgendered by police or media, or their deaths not reported at all.
 The majority of victims in any year tracked by The Advocate have been women of color.

-Into mid-June of 2019, 10 murders of trans Americans have been reported, all women of color.
-The first victim was Dana Martin, 31, who was found shot to death in a vehicle January 6 on the side of a road in Montgomery, Ala.
+The first known trans victim of the year was Dana Martin, 31, who was found shot to death in a vehicle January 6 on the side of a road in Montgomery, Ala.
 She lived in Hope Hull, an unincorporated area near Montgomery.
 Some media outlets misgendered her, but local activists said she was an African-American trans woman, apparently shot while she was driving.

 Ashanti Carmon, 27, of Alexandria, Va., was found shot to death March 31 on a street in Fairmount Heights, Md., just across the state line from Washington, D.C.
 Those who encountered her at a D.C. drop-in center run by LGBTQ support group HIPS found her "delightful," HIPS staffer and trans activist Earline Budd told the Washington Blade.
 Carmon was planning to marry Philip Williams, who told a D.C.
 TV station that his six-year relationship with her was "the most brilliant thing I’ve ever done in my life."
 Upon learning of her death, "everything just went on pause for me," he added.